 CO1 Illustrate a basic background of stress and displacement of soil, Scope of soil- foundation interaction analysis.
-CO2 Identify situation where soil-structure interaction is likely to occur ,elastic analysis of pile and pile group for different loading condition with SSI CO3 Evaluate behaviour of pile single pile and pile group by different spring concepts, boussinsq's method, line load and strip load consideration.
-CO4 Analyse and predict the behaviour piled raft foundation for static and dynamic loading Analyse and predict the behaviour pried fait foundation for static and dynamic loading condition CO5
+CO2 Identify situation where soil-structure interaction is likely to occur ,elastic analysis of pile and pile group for different loading condition with SSI CO3 Evaluate behaviour of pile single pile and pile group by different spring concepts, boussinsq's method ,line load and strip load consideration.
+CO4 Analyse and predict the behaviour piled raft foundation for static and dynamic loading condition CO5 Apply the concepts of wrinker's approach and elastic continuum approach in problems associated with SSI for buildings for different foundation input motion.